 - After receiving a request to participate, the region should: - 1.
-Prepare an "agreement" DT2177. - 2.
-Mail or hand-deliver the value finding worksheet, agreement, and taxpayer identification form to the landowner. - Upon receiving signed forms back from the landowner, the region should send the signed forms to the State Maintenance Engineer in the bureau of highway maintenance.
+Prepare "value finding" worksheet DT2176 - 2.
+Prepare an "agreement" DT2177 - 3.
+Mail or hand-deliver the value finding worksheet, agreement, and taxpayer identification form to the land owner. - Upon receiving signed forms back from the land owner, the region should send the signed forms to the State Maintenance Engineer in the bureau of highway maintenance.
 A copy should be kept in region records. - A picture should be taken of each location under contract by the region area assistants during the winter season.